8891689/sm3-sm4-avx2/README.md

 ## Compilation Instructions

-When compiling a project that includes this `avx.c` file, ensure that the option to enable the AVX2 instruction set is specified for the compiler.
+When compiling a project that includes this `.c` file, ensure that the option to enable the AVX2 instruction set is specified for the compiler.
 For example, for GCC or Clang compilers, the `-mavx2` flag is typically used.
 Additionally, it is recommended to enable compiler optimization options (e.g., `-O2` or `-O3`) for optimal performance.

 ## API Usage

 This implementation is primarily operated through a context structure `avx_ctx` and two core functions.

-1.  **Context Structure `sm4_avx_ctx`**
+1.  **Context Structure `avx_ctx`**
     *   This structure is used to store all state information during the encryption/decryption process, including the scheduled round keys, the original key, the current operation mode (encrypt or decrypt), and a flag indicating if the key has been scheduled.
 You need to define a variable of this structure type before using the API.

 2.  **Initialization Function `avx_init`**